PaolaBiondi/BloodPressureApp/README.md

 # BloodPressureLogApp (Demo App)

 This app demonstrates MVVM pattern using various MAUI techniques for building a desktop and mobile app.
 There are examples how to use DI with app shell, how to navigate thru pages, different controls, data templates, ORM.
 App is designed to log blood pressure measurements.
-For measuremens which exceeds set threshold, item will be highlighted in red.
+For measuremens which exceed set threshold, item will be highlighted in red.

 <img src="splash.jpg" width="400px"/>
 <img src="start.gif" width="400px"/>